BretFisher/kubernetes-mastery/slides/assignments/04customlb.md

 name: assignment4

-# Assignment: custom load balancing
+# Assignment 4: custom load balancing

-Our goal here will be to create a service that load balances connections to two different versions of an application.
+Our goal here will be to create a service that load balances connections to two different deployments.
+You might use this as a simplistic way to run two versions of your apps in parallel.

+In the real world, you'll likely use a 3rd party load balancer to provide advanced blue/green or canary-style deployments, but this assignment will help test your understanding of how service selectors are used to find pods to use as service endpoints.

 For simplicity, version 1 of our application will be using the NGINX image, and version 2 of our application will be using